donald-pinckney/pacsolve/slurm/README.md

    ```

    You can check the host that this job maps to with `squeue -u $USER`.
 Then,
    you can SSH into it and start tmux.
-If you get disconnected, reconnect to
+If you get discon/nected, reconnect to
    tmux.

 2. Create a directory to hold your experiment.
    ```
-   mkdir /scratch/$USER/minnpm-exp`
+   mkdir /scratch/$USER/minnpm-exp
    ```

 3. Run the experiment: